named-data/NFD/CONTRIBUTING.md

 To explain, the anatomy of a typical commit message is like this:

     docs: write contributing guide and code of conduct

+    This commit adds a guide that may be useful for new-comers to NDN in becoming productive contributors.
+This commit also adds a code of conduct.

     refs: #3898
     Change-Id: Ife89360305027dba9020f0b298793c1121ae1fd6c